I’ve been fortunate to visit many wonderful cities around the world, but the one that stole my heart is Sydney.

 Anyone familiar with the UK will soon notice how many London names are repeated in Sydney: Hyde Park, Paddington, Kings Cross, Putney and Mortlake for instance.

 I’ve already mentioned The Rocks and Darlinghurst, which are among the older, more traditional inner-city neighbourhoods of Sydney.
 Each has its own character and feel, whether it’s industrial history or traditional tree-lined Victorian residential streets that dominate the landscape.
-Others, like Darling Harbour, are more modern – lots of steel and plate glass.
+Others, like Darling Harbour and Bangaroo, are more modern – lots of steel and plate glass.

 Then there are the outer city waterfront communities like Bondi and Coogee, both of which remind me very much of seaside towns in the UK.
 Others, like Balmoral Beach, have a more tropical feel and are quite different.
 I love that variety and distinctiveness of Sydney’s neighbourhoods.